IntroductionUsing Traditional Meetings

 Guarantees Mediocre Results.

-Traditional meetings are an entrenched organizational ritual where the most senior manager schedules the event; runs the meeting (while simultaneously participating in issue discussions); and then assigns follow-up responsibilities.
+Traditional meetings are an entrenched organizational ritual where the most senior manager schedules the event, runs the meeting (while simultaneously participating) and then assigns follow-up responsibilities.

-As the default means to collaborate, this is an obsolete management tool; a dinosaur money pit of time wasted and talent squandered.
-Understandably, most participants in a traditional meeting claim they would rather be doing something "more productive."
+As the default means to collaborate, this is an obsolete management tool, a money pit of time wasted and talent squandered.
+Understandably, most participants in a traditional meeting claim they would rather be doing something, "more productive."

-Traditional meetings play a negative role in the fast pace and complexities of digital age management.
-They are an unnecessary handicap for managers who compete in information driven markets, where innovation and speed-to-market dictate category leadership.
+Traditional or legacy meetings play a negative role in the fast pace and complexities of digital age management.
+They are an unnecessary handicap for managers who compete in information driven markets, where innovation and speed-to-market dictate market share.

-No workflow management tool, so dysfunctional, has eluded the best management practices radar for so long.
+No workflow management tool so dysfunctional has eluded best management practices for so long.